-The Council advises the Lord Chancellor on records and archival matters, in particular access to historical information under the Freedom of Information Act (FOI), and on policy issues relating to archival records.
+The Advisory Council on National Records and Archives is looking to appoint three new members.
+The Council advises the Secretary of State for Culture, Media and Sport on records and archival matters, in particular access to historical information under the Freedom of Information Act (FOI) and the Public Records Act, and on policy issues relating to archival records.

-It is chaired by the Master of the Rolls, Lord Dyson and its 17 members include experts with knowledge and experience in archives, digital archives, academic research, information management, social and cultural history, Parliament and the civil and diplomatic services.
+It is chaired by the Master of the Rolls and its 17 members include experts with knowledge and experience in archives, digital archives, academic research, information management, social and cultural history, Parliament and the civil and diplomatic services.

 Applicants should have a track record of contributing to senior level discussions and also demonstrate expertise in one of the following areas:

 - archives policy and information management